PaulaACastroN/GJ1002/README.md

 Mascareño et al. (2023)</a> that was used in the notebook can also be found in this repository.

 ## Authors:
-Paula Andrea Castro Nieva
+Paula Andrea Castro Nieva,
-Sarah Dodson-Robison
+Sarah Dodson-Robison,
-Victor Ramirez Delgado
+Victor Ramirez Delgado.